Skip to content

 };

-Furthermore, MSVC has bugs with [[no_unique_address]] support in certain versions — even empty classes might not be optimized.
-This requires special attention in cross-platform projects, and we recommend verifying sizeof results on target platforms.
+Additionally, MSVC in some versions has bugs regarding [[no_unique_address]]—even empty classes might not be optimized.
+This requires special attention in cross-platform projects; it is recommended to verify sizeof results on the target platform.

 [[assume]] (C++23): Compiler Assumptions